Endometrial cancer is a disease in which malignant (cancer) cells form in the tissues of the endometrium.

 Possible signs of endometrial cancer include unusual vaginal discharge or pain in the pelvis.

 These and other symptoms may be caused by endometrial cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Bleeding or discharge not related to menstruation (periods).